-On March 13, 2017, RESNA will launch the updated Assistive Technology Professional (ATP) examination.
+On March 13, 2017, RESNA launched the updated Assistive Technology Professional (ATP) examination.

 In early 2017, RESNA's Professional Standards Board (PSB) completed its update of the Assistive Technology Professional (ATP) certification examination.
 Through its exam update process (described below), RESNA has crafted a quality exam that tests candidates on the knowledge that is currently used in the field.
 Additionally, the update marks the elimination of US-centric funding content from the exam.

 To update the exam, RESNA's Professional Standards Board (PSB) enlisted the assistance of 53 subject matter experts.
 In each step of the development process, a diverse group of subject matter experts (SMEs) was carefully selected to represent the wide range of specialty areas, practice settings, and academic backgrounds of assistive technology service providers.
 RESNA contracted consulting pscyhometricians to facilitate the steps of the exam update in compliance with the standards of the National Commission for Certifying Agencies.
 The steps of the update process, outlined below, were designed to promote the development of a quality exam that is valid, fair, and reliable.
 AT subject matter experts made all decisions about exam content and scoring, which were based on data provided by practitioners from the field.